Rustic Sourdough Baguettes

 Instructions for Making this Recipe

-In a large mixing bowl, combine sourdough starter, water, yeast, sugar, salt and 3 cups of flour.
-Mix with dough hook until well combined.
+In a large mixing bowl, combine the active sourdough starter, warm water, instant yeast, granulated sugar, kosher salt and 3 cups of all-purpose (or bread) flour.
+Mix with a dough hook until well combined.
 Gradually add remaining flour until mixture forms a ball.

 Knead by machine or by hand to form a smooth dough, 3-5 minutes.
 Place dough in a greased bowl and cover with plastic wrap.
 Allow the dough to rise until it has doubled.
 (About 60-90 minutes with yeast; 2-3 hours without.)